Skip to main content

 I was terrified to start learning, and I'm a zoomer, so naturally, before I really started to learn, I kept searching for the best cycling tutorial, and how people learned to ride it, so I could minimize my chance of falling, as you might've guessed, those don't help at all if you don't even start doing the damn thing

-however, I didn't ask on social media how to learn it (before I start to learn), so that's good
+however, I didn't go on social media to ask how to learn it before starting, that's a plus!

 after being depressed for a while, I asked my dad to give me a hand, we rented a youbike, went to an open space near my middle school, and he held the bike while I'm gliding on it